Chieffy Caligdong: Coaching career

-Caligdong has acquired an AFC B license, UEFA B license, and a Canada B license by June 2020.
-By that time Caligdong is already coaching local teams in Ontario, Canada: as head coach of the Ontario Development League Boys Under-15 team and as an assistant coach of North Mississauga SC's Under-13 team.
+Caligdong acquired an AFC B license, UEFA B license, and a Canada B license by June 2020.
+By that time, Caligdong was already coaching local teams in Ontario, Canada: as head coach of the Ontario Development League Boys Under-15 team and as an assistant coach of North Mississauga SC's Under-13 team.

 Personal life

 Emelio Caligdong is married to Renrose with whom he has three children.
-His family has been planning on emigrating to Texas as early as 2008 but such plans has been delayed due to Caligdong's football career.
+His family had been planning on emigrating to Texas as early as 2008 but such plans has been delayed due to Caligdong's football career.
 In 2018, they moved to Ontario, Canada instead of pursuing earlier plans to move to the United States.
 Caligdong's wife also has two sisters residing in Canada.